Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

     Follow the procedure outlined above to `Reboot the selected NCN` again and verify the hostname is correctly set, afterward.

+6. Disconnect from the console.

-6. Run the platform health checks from the [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#platform-health-checks) procedure.
+7. Run the platform health checks from the [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#platform-health-checks) procedure.

     Recall that updated copies of the two HealthCheck scripts referenced in the `Platform Health Checks` can be run from here: